 You may also need medical detox when you begin your treatment, which can be necessary to treat the potentially life-threatening symptoms of withdrawal.

-Individual therapy is the most important aspect of drug rehab, as it get to the root causes of your addiction and is completely customized to your unique situation.
+Individual therapy is the most important aspect of drug rehab in Washington, as it get to the root causes of your addiction and is completely customized to your unique situation.
 Addiction is different from person to person, so of course treatment should be as well.
 One-size-fits-all addiction treatments have been proven to be ineffective time and time again.

 There is an important informal support system that comes from people who understand your suffering firsthand.
 When you're recovering, you're going to have moments when you struggle.
 Having peers you can trust that have been through what you're going through is a bigger help than you can imagine.